MechTee/dop-java/slides.md

 <!-- todo: add some image! -->

 # Conclusion
-* DOP is a nice addition to OOP
 * useful especially for small units like microservices
 * mainly handling outside data
+* DOP can be a nice addition to OOP
 * Try it some time :)

 ---